 Bowl with Incised Rosette on Base

-This bowl and the two vessel handles were part of a hoard of silver vessels and other objects found in Egypt near the chapel of a Near Eastern goddess.
-These objects may have been made by Egyptians, but they reflect the taste of the Achaemenid Persians who ruled Egypt during the late fifth and early fourth centuries b.c.
+This bowl was part of a hoard of silver vessels and other objects found in Egypt near the chapel of a Near Eastern goddess.
+It may have been made by Egyptians, but its style reflects the taste of the Achaemenid Persians who ruled Egypt during the late fifth and early fourth centuries B.C.E.

 - Medium: Silver